794 Ralph Mcgill Boulevard NE

 Amenities

-AMAZING LOCATION with private access to the Beltline, gated, secure parking with assigned space.
+REMOVING RENTAL LISTING.
+COMING SOON FOR SALE @$350,000.
+AMAZING LOCATION w/private access to the Beltline, gated, secure parking with 1 assigned space.
 First floor loft with gated courtyard/patio area.
-Walk to Ponce City Market, Piedmont Park, Inman Park and MORE!!
-Open living w/hardwoods throughout, HUGE closets, plenty of storage, new stainless steel appliances, Elfa shelving in closets and pantry, large bedroom with built-in desks, 2 flatscreen TVs installed, modern kitchen with quartz countertops and plenty of room for entertaining.
+Close to Ponce City Market, Piedmont Park, Inman Park and MORE!!
+Open living w/hardwoods throughout, HUGE closets, plenty of storage, new stainless steel appliances, Elfa shelving in closets and pantry, large bedroom with built-in desks/dresser, 2 flatscreen TVs, modern kitchen with quartz counter tops and plenty of room for entertaining.
 Bright, sunny, enjoyable unit.
-Don't miss this one!